 - 1 The virtual disk is nonredundant.
 For example, a RAID 0 virtual disk cannot be rebuilt because RAID 0 does not provide data redundancy. - 1 There is no hot spare assigned to the virtual disk.
 As long as the virtual disk is redundant, you can do the following to rebuild it: - o Pull out the failed physical disk and replace it.
-A rebuild will automatically start on the new disk. - o Assign a hot spare to the virtual disk and then perform a rebuild. - 1 You are attempting to rebuild onto a hot spare that is too small.
+A rebuild will automatically start on the new disk. - o Assign a hot spare to the virtual disk and then perform a rebuild. - You are attempting to rebuild onto a hot spare that is too small.
 Different controllers have different size requirements for hot spares.
-See "Considerations for Hot Spares on PERC 3/SC, 3/DC, 3/OC, 4/SC, 4/DC, 4e/DC, 4/Di, 4e/Si, 4e/Di, CERC ATA100/4ch, PERC 5/E, PERC 5/I, PERC 6/E, PERC 5/I, and CERC 6/I Controllers" and "Considerations for Hot Spares on PERC 3/Si, 3/Di, and CERC SATA1.5/6ch Controllers" for more information on disk size requirements. - 1 The hot spare has been unassigned from the virtual disk.
+See "Considerations for Hot Spares on PERC 3/SC, 3/DC, 3/DC, 4/SC, 4/DC, 4e/DC, 4/Di, 4e/Si, 4e/Di, CERC ATA100/4ch, PERC 5/E, PERC 5/E, PERC 6/E, PERC 6/I, and CERC 6/I Controllers" and "Considerations for Hot Spares on PERC 3/Si, 3/Di, CERC SATA1.5/6ch, S100, and S300 Controllers" for more information on disk size requirements. - 1 The hot spare has been unassigned from the virtual disk.
 This could happen on some controllers if the hot spare was assigned to more than one virtual disk and has already been used to rebuild a failed physical disk for another virtual disk.
-See "Considerations for Hot Spares on PERC 3/Si, 3/Di, and CERC SATA1.5/6ch Controllers" for a description of this situation. - 1 On SCSI controllers, both redundant and nonredundant virtual disks reside on the same set of physical disks.
-On the PERC 3/SC, 3/DC, 3/QC, 4/SC, 4/DC, 4e/DC, 4/Di, and CERC ATA100/4ch controllers, a rebuild is not performed for a physical disk that is used by both redundant and nonredundant virtual disks.
-In order to rebuild the redundant virtual disk, you need to delete the nonredundant virtual disk.
-Before deleting this disk, however, you can attempt to recover data from the failed physical disk by forcing it back online.
-See "Using the Physical Disk Online Command on Select Controllers" for more information.

-- A physical disk has been removed, and the system has not yet attempted to write data to the removed disk.
+See "Considerations for Hot Spares on PERC 3/Si, 3/Di, CERC SATA1.5/6ch, S100, and S300 Controllers" for a description of this situation. - 1 On SCSI controllers, both redundant and nonredundant virtual disks reside on the same set of physical disks.
+On the PERC 3/SC, 3/DC, 3/DC, 4/SC, 4/DC, 4/DC, 4/DC, 4/DC, 4/DC, 4/DL, 4/DC, 4/DL, 4/DL, - A physical disk has been removed, and the system has not yet attempted to write data to the removed disk.
 In this case, the system will not recognize the removal of a physical disk until it attempts a write operation to the disk.
 If the physical disk is part of a redundant virtual disk, then the system will rebuild the disk after attempting a write operation.
-This situation applies to PERC 3/SC, 3/DC, 3/DC, 4/DC, 4e/DC, 4/DI, and CERC ATA100/4ch controllers - 1 The virtual disk includes failed or corrupt physical disks.
+This situation applies to PERC 3/SC, 3/DC, 3/QC, 4/SC, 4/DC, 4e/DC, 4/Di, and CERC ATA100/4ch controllers. - 1 The virtual disk includes failed or corrupt physical disks.
 This situation may generate alert "2083."
 See alert "2083" for more information. - 1 The rebuild rate setting is too low.
 If the rebuild rate setting is quite low and the system is processing a number of operations, then the rebuild may take an unusual amount of time to complete.
 See "Set Rebuild Rate" for more information. - 1 The rebuild was cancelled.
 Another user can cancel a rebuild that you have initiated.